Player Streaming Connection

 Access Token

-For example, you can restrict access to specific content (e.g., high bitrate stream) to registered listeners only.
+For example, you can restrict access to specific content (e.g., higher bitrate stream) to registered listeners only.
 Alternatively, you can deliver fewer ads or even advertising-free content to authorized players or registered listeners who are logged in.
 Non-logged in listeners, or listeners who connect via an aggregator or other third-party method, will receive the content with more stitched-in ads.

 The access token supports the following parameters: